bcbeahan/bcbeahan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-"It's tough to make predictions, especially about the future." -Yogi Berra
+subtitle: "It's tough to make predictions, especially about the future." -Yogi Berra

 profile:
   align: right